-Find Out What Chapter 7 Bankruptcy Can Do
+Our Chapter 7 Bankruptcy Attorneys Can Help

 When nonstop creditor calls have you hiding from the phone, it is time to take action.
-If you are tired of struggling to make ends meet and are worried about having your bank accounts levied or your wages garnished, it is time to find out how Chapter 7 bankruptcy can help you.
+If you are tired of struggling to make ends meet financially and are worried about having your bank accounts levied or your wages garnished, it is time to find out how Chapter 7 bankruptcy can help you.

 A bankruptcy attorney will talk you through your debt relief options so you can decide if bankruptcy makes sense for you.
 At Miller & Miller Law, LLC, in Milwaukee, Wisconsin, we are a team of experienced bankruptcy lawyers who help people through financial troubles.
 We have 25 years of experience helping people get back on their feet again.

-Who Files Bankruptcy?
+Who Files For Chapter 7 Bankruptcy?

 People usually pursue bankruptcy because they have encountered an event — job loss, serious illness, the death of a spouse — that pushes them over the edge.
 A Chapter 7 personal bankruptcy filing is a way to start over.